helina-s/tableau-challenge/README.md

 In this challenge, I was able to aggregate the data found in the Citi Bike Trip History Logs and find two unexpected phenomena.

-Design 2-5 visualizations for each discovered phenomena (4-10 total) with a timespan of Nov 2019 through Oct 2020.
+I designed 2-5 visualizations for each discovered phenomena (4-10 total) with a timespan of Nov 2019 through Oct 2020.

 The following are some questions I was able to answer based on the data:
 How many trips have been recorded total during the chosen period?